-- The complicated global structure of this large family of spacetimes is visualized in the Penrose diagrams obtained by a suitable conformal compactification, drawn in Fig. 4 and Fig. 5.
-The complete manifold contains an infinite number of black holes in various asymptotically flat universes identified by distinct (future and past) conformal infinities $\mathcal{I}$ unless a special topological identification is made. - In Subsec.
-5.5 we clarified that the physical source of acceleration of the black holes is the tension (or compression) in the rotating cosmic strings (or struts) located along the two axes of axial symmetry at $\theta = 0$ and $\theta = \pi$ .
-Such strings or struts are related to the deficit or excess angles which introduce topological defects along these axes (while the curvature remains finite). - In general, there are strings/struts along both the axes, but one of the axis can be made fully regular by a suitable choice of the conicity parameter C in the range $\varphi \in [0, 2\pi C)$ .
-The first axis $\theta = 0$ is regular in the metric form (1) with the choice (124), whereas the second axis $\theta = \pi$ is regular in the form (126) with the choice (130).
-In the first case, there is a cosmic strut along $\theta = \pi$ with the excess angle (133), while in the second case there is a cosmic string along $\theta = 0$ with the deficit angle (131).
-For vanishing acceleration, both the axes can be made regular simultaneously (except for a possible NUT-like pathology). - In addition to the deficit/excess angles, these cosmic strings/struts located along the axes of symmetry are characterized by their rotation parameter $\omega$ (angular velocity).
-We demonstrated in Subsec.
-5.6 that their values are directly related to the NUT parameter l, see expressions (140) and (143). - There is always a constant difference $\Delta \omega = 4l$ between the angular velocities of the two rotating cosmic strings or struts.
-If and only if l = 0, both the axes are nontwisting. - In the neighborhood of these rotating strings/struts there occur pathological regions with closed timelike curves.
-As shown in Subsec.
-5.7, these regions are generally given by the condition (144).
-They appear close to the rotating strings/struts, but only between the black hole horizon $\mathcal{H}b^{\pm}$ and the corresponding acceleration horizon $\mathcal{H}a^{\pm}$ (that is in the domains of type II and IV), see Fig. 6. - Although the pathological regions with closed timelike curves are located in the same domains as the ergoregions, they do not overlap with each other. - The convenient metric form (1) with straightforward identification of the horizons is also suitable for an easy investigation of the black hole thermodynamics.
-Indeed, in Subsec.
-5.8 we explicitly evaluated the area of the four horizons (153)-(156), their surface gravity (160)-(163), and their angular velocity (177)-(178). - These expressions generalize the usual formulas for the Kerr-Newman family to black holes with acceleration $\alpha$ and NUT parameter l.
-They reveal interesting relations for the horizons temperature and entropy, for example $(TS)^+ = -(TS)^- = \frac{1}{2}C\sqrt{m^2 + l^2 a^2 e^2 g^2}$ .
+- (xvi) In addition to the deficit/excess angles, these cosmic strings/struts located along the axes of symmetry are characterized by their rotation parameter ω (angular velocity).
+We demonstrated in Sec.
+V F that their values are directly related to the NUT parameter l, see expressions (140) and (143). - (xvii) There is always a constant difference $\Delta \omega = 4l$ between the angular velocities of the two rotating cosmic strings or struts.
+If and only if l = 0, both the axes are nontwisting. - (xviii) In the neighborhood of these rotating strings/struts there occur pathological regions with closed timelike curves.
+As shown in Sec.
+V G, these regions are generally given by the condition (144).
+They appear close to the rotating strings/struts, but only between the black hole horizon \mathcal{H}b^{\pm} and the corresponding acceleration horizon \mathcal{H}a^{\pm} (that is in the domains of type II and IV), see Fig. 6. - (xix) Although the pathological regions with closed timelike curves are located in the same domains as the ergoregions, they do not overlap with each other.

+- (xx) The convenient metric form (1) with straightforward identification of the horizons is also suitable for an easy investigation of the black hole thermodynamics.
+Indeed, in Sec.
+V H we explicitly evaluated the area of the four horizons (153)-(156), their surface gravity (160)-(163), and their angular velocity (177)-(178). - (xxi) These expressions generalize the usual formulas for the Kerr-Newman family to black holes with acceleration α and NUT parameter l.
+They reveal interesting relations for the horizons temperature and entropy, for example $(TS)^+ = -(TS)^- = \frac{1}{2}C\sqrt{m^2 + l^2 - a^2 - e^2 - g^2}$.